“We aim to trade in a manner which supports a sustainable world environment and economy.” From Unicorn’s Principles of Purpose

 We are a grocery rather than a health food shop, so we don’t sell supplements and don’t tend to stock products that are marketed as superfoods unless they are a really good fit and a basic ingredient (superfoods often come with a higher price tag).

 We don’t sell products that are labelled as containing Genetically Modified ingredients (GM labelling is a legal requirement in the UK), or those which contain artificial colourings, preservatives or flavourings.
-Where feasible, we avoid refined sugar and high levels of added salt, and we avoid animal-derived products entirely.
+We only sell a few sweet treats and salty snacks, and we prioritise lower-sugar and lower-salt alternatives.
+We avoid foods with ‘hidden’ or high levels of sugar or salt, and we do not sell any animal-derived products.
+(More on sugar here.)

-Organic produce makes up around a third of our range – including all fresh fruit and veg, and all our beer, wine and spirits.
-We prioritise organic because it’s a more environmentally sound alternative to intensive conventional agriculture, which externalises costs such as the clean-up of water systems polluted by agricultural runoff, fossil fuel emissions from the agrichemical industry, and the shocking decline of biodiversity in our countryside.
+Organic produce makes up nearly two-thirds of our range – including all fresh fruit and veg, and all our beer, wine and spirits.
+We prioritise organic because it’s a more bioviersity-friendly alternative to intensive conventional agriculture, which externalises costs such as the clean-up of water systems polluted by agricultural runoff, fossil fuel emissions from the agrichemical industry, and the shocking decline of wildlife in our countryside.
 On average, plant, insect and bird life is 50% more abundant on organic farms!
-Find out more about organic in the UK from the Soil Association (and why soil is so important).
+Read more here or find out more about organic in the UK from the Soil Association (and why soil is so important).

 For household and bodycare products we look to offer a range of that is sustainable and ethically sourced, ideally from companies with ethics similar to our own.
 Products that are based on natural, biodegradable, plant derived ingredients, cruelty free and where possible organic/fairtrade certified.
 We are looking to offer that best value we can whilst avoiding products that contain animal ingredients, involve animal testing, the use of petrochemicals, synthetic perfumes, parabens, SELS, enzymes, phosphates and chlorine based bleaches.

-We are concerned about the enormous social and environmental impact caused by the production of palm oil for food & household goods in tropical regions.
-The rainforest destruction caused by palm plantations is not only threatening the survival of many wildlife species but also displacing indigenous people and destroying their way of life.
-After extensive research and a full audit of our products, we only stock palm oil as an ingredient if it is either:
+We are hugely concerned about the enormous social and environmental impact caused by the production of palm oil for food & household goods in tropical regions.
+The rainforest destruction caused by palm plantations is not only exacerbating the climate crisis and threatening the survival of many species but also displacing indigenous people and destroying their way of life.
+It would be all but impossible to claim any palm oil is truly “sustainable” without first reducing its use to a fraction of current global levels; the RSPO certifying body is certainly no guarantee of genuine sustainability.
+Given the limited options available to us however (and we’ve done a LOT of research into this), we have taken the following position.
+We only stock palm oil as an ingredient if it is either:

 - Certified organic– this ensures a segregated, traceable supply from plantations that have not been planted on recently deforested land OR